Acquisition of 21st Century Fox by Disney: Bidding war between Disney and Comcast (May–July 2018)

 Iger explained the reasoning behind the bid: "Direct-to-consumer distribution has actually become an even more compelling proposition in the six months since we announced the deal.
 There has just been not only a tremendous amount of development in that space, but clearly the consumer is voting—loudly."

-On June 27, the United States Department of Justice gave antitrust approval to Disney under the condition of selling Fox's 22 regional sports channels within 90 days of closing, to which the company has agreed.
-The next day, Disney and Fox boards scheduled July 27, 2018 as the day shareholders vote on Fox's properties being sold to Disney.
+On June 27, the United States Department of Justice gave antitrust approval to Disney under the condition the company sold Fox's 22 regional sports channels within 90 days of closing, to which the company agreed.
+The next day, Disney and Fox boards scheduled July 27, 2018 as the day shareholders voted on the sale of Fox's properties to Disney.

-On July 9, a Fox shareholder filed a lawsuit to stop the acquisition from Disney citing the absence of financial projections for Hulu.
+On July 9, a Fox shareholder filed a lawsuit to stop the acquisition from Disney, citing the absence of financial projections for Hulu.
 On the same day, CNBC reported Comcast was looking for companies that could take over Fox's Regional Sports Networks.
 The shareholder claimed that would've made Comcast's antitrust problems regarding the takeover of Fox assets easier as Comcast was preparing to make a new all cash counter-offer before July 27, 2018.

 On July 12, the Department of Justice filed a notice of appeal with the D.C.
-Circuit to reverse the District Court's approval for AT&T acquisition of Time Warner (later becoming WarnerMedia).
-Analysts said the chances of the DOJ win are small, but would be the "final nail in the coffin for Comcast's Fox chase.
+Circuit to reverse the District Court's approval for AT&T's acquisition of Time Warner (which became WarnerMedia shortly afterward).
+Analysts said the chances of a victory by the DOJ were small, but would be the "final nail in the coffin for Comcast's Fox chase.
 This is a clear gift to Disney."
-On the next day, CEO of AT&T Randall L. Stephenson gave an interview with CNBC, about Comcast's bid for Fox: "It probably can't help it.
+On the next day, AT&T CEO Randall L. Stephenson gave an interview with CNBC, about Comcast's bid for Fox: "It probably can't help it.
 You're in a situation where two entities are bidding for an asset, and this kind of action can obviously influence the outcome of those actions."

 On July 13, Disney received the support of the Institutional Shareholder Services and Glass Lewis, the two most prominent proxy adviser firms in the world.
 Fox shareholders were recommended by the advisers as means to provide for Disney's future.

 On July 16, CNBC reported Comcast was unlikely to continue its bidding war with Disney to acquire Fox.
-Instead, Comcast is likely to continue pursuing 61% stake of Sky.
+Instead, Comcast would likely continue pursuing the 61% stake of Sky.

 On July 19, Comcast officially announced it was dropping its bid on the Fox assets in order to focus on its bid for Sky.
-The CEO of Comcast, Brian L. Roberts, said "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company."
+CEO Brian L. Roberts said "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company."